 What Protein To Use In A Po' Boy?

-After looking around the internet, it looks as though there are many different fillings for a traditional po' boy.
-Items like fish, crawfish, oysters, roast beef, and crab are all acceptable fillings.
-I decided to use shrimp for my sandwich and also decided to bake my shrimp instead of deep fat fry it.
+There are many different fillings for a traditional po’ boy.
+Items like fish, crawfish, oysters, roast beef, and crab are all good fillings.
+I decided to use shrimp for my sandwich and bake it instead of deep-fat fry it.

-Personally, I am not a fan of all the mess and hubbub it takes to deep fat fry most things.
+I am not a fan of all the mess and hubbub it takes to deep-fat fry most things.
 It sounds blasphemous, but I do think a person can get a great taste from most things when they are battered and baked instead of fried.
-It saves calories, saturated fat, and plenty of clean up.
-So, I used shrimp and baked them.

 Cajun Seasoning